- About DCC

 If a student wishes to discuss a grade that he/she has received for a test, an assignment or the final grade in a course, the initial step is for the student to meet with the instructor to resolve the concern in an informal manner.
 The meeting must be requested within 30 calendar days after receipt of a grade for a test or assignment, or by the end of the second week of the following semester after receipt of a grade for the course.

 If this meeting does not result in a satisfactory resolution of the concern, within 14 days, the student should obtain a Grade Appeal Form from the academic department secretary, the Office of Student Services or from the Office of Academic Affairs, and initiate a formal grade appeal.
-The student should bring the completed form for Step 1 to the instructor’s department head, who will convene a meeting with the student and the faculty member in an attempt to achieve an equitable outcome.
-A complete description of the formal grade appeal process may be found online at
+The student should bring the completed form for Step 1 to the instructor’s department chair, who will convene a meeting with the student and the faculty member in an attempt to achieve an equitable outcome.
+A complete description of the formal grade appeal process may be found online.

 The overall quality of a student’s work for a semester is measured by current term GPA, while the quality of all the work a student has done at the College through one or more semesters is indicated by cumulative GPA or CPA.
 The student’s term GPA is determined in the following manner: